-The commercial rivalry existing between the European nations, which has made Zeïla an English city, and which now creates the French town of Obok on this coraline African coast, also caused an Italian colony to spring up on the same seaboard in 1870.
-Southern Abyssinia, till recently almost cut off from the world, will thus possess for the exportation of its commodities three maritime ports belonging to as many different foreign powers.
-No serious attempts to utilise the town of Assab were made till 1882.
-The new town, which already possesses several buildings in the European style, lies 72 miles directly north of Obok, and the beach of Bouïa, about half a mile south of Assab, affords anchorage to the largest vessels within 500 feet of the coast.
+36 miles from Bab-el-Mandeb, north of a long littoral indentation.
+Numerous islets scattered at the entrance of the harbour shut out the sea, excepting to the north-east, and are continued by reefs which the sand, mud, seaweed and coral are gradually causing to encroach on the bay, so that these islands must sooner or later become a peninsula of the mainland.
+The well-protected port, situated on the beach of Bouïa, about half a mile south of Assab, affords anchorage to the largest vessels within 500 feet of the coast.
 The territory of Assab is a shifting dune or hard rock nearly destitute of vegetation.
-Near the neighbouring village of Margahleh are a few pools of water fringed with verdure; here and there the Afar huts are shaded by some clumps of palms, while along the intermittent streams the brushwood is matted together by a network of ereeping plants.
+Near the neighbouring village of Margahleh are a few pools of water fringed with verdure; here and there the Afar huts are shaded by some clumps of palms, while along the intermittent streams the brushwood is matted together by a network of creeping plants.
 The town of Assab, having to obtain pure water by distillation, and possessing no arable lands or agricultural industries, cannot expect a great commercial future; its only product is salt, and even this cannot be worked in safety.
 But the few Italians in Assab, round whom are grouped some five hundred Arabs, Afars, and Somalis, are making great efforts to establish permanent relations between their station and the towns of Shoa.
-Although at a great distance from the rich countries of the interior, being at least twenty-two and usually twenty-five days' march from Ankober, Assab has begun to import some merchandise, such as coffee, hides, and other products, thanks to the efforts of Antonelli, Bianchi, and other travellers.
-But this slight traffic can only be carried on under the guidance and protection of the natives.
+Although at a great distance from the rich countries of the interior, being at least twenty-two and usually twenty-five days' march from Ankober, Assab has begun to import some merchandise, such as coffee hides, and other products, thanks to the efforts of Antonelli, Bianchi, and other But this slight traffic can only be carried on under the guidance and protection of the natives.
 The explorer Giuletti and several companions, hoping to pass through under the safe conduct of the neighbouring tribes, were assassinated at seven or eight days' march into the interior.
-Nearly all the trade carried on with Aden and Hodeïdah, is conducted by means of sambucs ranging from seven to ten tons burden, and the annual movement which takes place in the port numbers some four hundred vessels.
-The town of Raheita, situated farther south, is the residence of a sultan, who is also a wealthy dealer in mother-o'-pearl, ostrichfeathers, incense, myrrh, and other products of this coast region.
-The littoral town of Baïbul, to the north, is the residence of another sultan under the protection of the Italian Government.
+Nearly all the trade carried on with Aden and Hodeïdah, is conducted by means of sambucs ranging from seven to ten tons burden, and the annual movement which takes place in the port numbers The town of Raheïta, situated farther south, is the some four hundred vessels. residence of a sultan, who is also a wealthy dealer in mother-o'-pearl, ostrichfeathers, incense, myrrh, and other products of this coast region.
+The littoral town of Baibul, to the north, is the residence of another sultan under the protection of the Italian Government.